-Hockey Canada recommends the inclusion of officials at the U7 level.
+Hockey Canada requires the inclusion of officials at the U9 level.
 At this level, a one-official system will be employed.
-While this is not an official Hockey Canada Officiating Program (HCOP) system, this section provides an outline to assist local officiating programs with integrating officials into this developmental stage of the game.
+While this is not an official Hockey Canada Officiating Program (HCOP) system, this section provides an outline to assist local officiating programs with integrating officials into the U9 game.
 The system provides officials with an opportunity to experience several aspects of officiating, while keeping the operating costs at a manageable level for the teams and minor hockey associations.
-Games may be officiated by team coaches as well.

-Benefits of Involving Officials in Cross-Ice Hockey
+Benefits of Involving Officials in Half-Ice Hockey